ordmanthan/music/.github/README.md

 ## 🔑 What is the API Key?

-> A **Music API Key** by DeadlineTech gives you powerful music fetching, blazing-fast downloads, rich metadata, and seamless YouTube support.
+> A **Music API Key** by Arc Bots gives you powerful music fetching, blazing-fast downloads, rich metadata, and seamless YouTube support.
 > Just buy it once and enjoy the best streaming experience on your Telegram groups!

 - 🔗 [Buy API Key](https://deadlinetech.site)